 My central thesis here is that although, according to Biesta’s theory, these two themes are interconnected and balance each other as subjectifying moments arise, he does not give them the same weight when analyzing the historical cases he examines.
 Moreover, they are not equally weighed when he conceptualizes the practice of teaching and educating aiming at subjectification.
 In analyzing those cases and conceptualizing the practical vision of education as subjectification, the more significant focus is on Theme 1, and it is not sufficiently clear what the world’s role is and what it means to be attending to it.

 I claim this is due to an inner tension between these two themes, which Biesta sees clearly and bridges theoretically but is not reflected in his analysis of the cases and conceptualizing teaching and educating aiming at subjectification.
 Therefore, based on my reading of his theory, I suggest another way to analyze these cases, with Theme 1, the world, playing a more central role.
 I do this in the following four sections.
-Then, after reflecting on the theoretical perspective of my analysis and reading Biesta in the sixth section of the articlethe way to bridge between the themes.
+Then, after reflecting on the theoretical perspective of my analysis and reading Biesta in the sixth section of the article, where I suggest reading WCE as a branch of moral realism, I reconceptualize the educational implications of teaching that aims at subjectification and the way to bridge between the themes.
 My reading, I believe, reduces the tension between the themes while staying aligned with Biesta’s theory of education as subjectification.

 The cases of Eichmann and Parks